JordanMcAlpine1/WebApplicationLinuxWindowsAttackCTF/README.md

-# Web Application, Linux, Windows Attack CTF
+# Web App, Linux, Windows Pen Test

 ## Description

-This project focuses on improving the security, performance, and manageability of a Linux system by implementing various system hardening measures and best practices.
-The tasks are designed to address potential vulnerabilities, streamline system operations, and ensure compliance with security standards.
+This project focuses on conducting a Capture The Flag (CTF) penetration test for the fictional company Rekall, targeting their web application, Linux servers, and Windows servers.
+The objective is to exploit vulnerabilities across all three platforms to expose current security weaknesses and provide effective mitigations.
+This approach aims to enhance the overall security posture of Rekall while ensuring compliance with established security standards.

 ## Operating System